longhorn/website/content/docs/1.1.0/references/settings.md

 For more information on how the backupstore poll interval affects the recovery time objective and recovery point objective, refer to the [concepts section.](../../concepts/#34-backupstore-update-intervals-rto-and-rpo)

+#### Allow Recurring Job While Volume Is Detached
+> Default: `false`

+If this setting is enabled, Longhorn automatically attaches the volume and takes snapshot/backup when it is the time to do recurring snapshot/backup.

+Note that during the time the volume was attached automatically, the volume is not ready for the workload. the workload will have to wait until the recurring job finishes.

 ### Scheduling